In SQL queries, join order-related hints include the ORDERED and LEADING hints.

 LEADING |

-Joins tables in the order specified in the hint.
-If only some tables listed in the FROM clause are specified, the specified tables act as driving tables in the join with other tables. |
+Joins tables in the order specified by the hint.
+If only some tables in the FROM clause are specified, those tables are used as the driving tables for the joins. |

 ORDERED |

-Joins tables in the order listed in the FROM clause. |
+Joins tables in the order specified by the FROM clause. |

 Notice

-LEADING hint
+LEADING Hint

 Syntax